 Yes.
 If there has been non-compliance, for whatever reason, you must certify no, as to do otherwise would be a breach of rule 2.5.

 Reasons for non-compliance may vary.
-For example, if you were required to make a designated lawyer report and did so within 30 days as opposed to the required 14 days, this is unlikely to pose a professional conduct issue.
+For example, if you were required to make a designated lawyer report and did so within 30 days, not the required 14 days.
 There may be valid reasons why it took longer to report, including the collation of supporting material or the fact that the employee left just before Christmas and the practice’s shut down period.

-If you certify no, you should provide an explanation as to the reason for non-compliance as well as provide any documents or make any report that should previously been made (or arrange for the lawyer who should previously have reported to do so).
+If you certify no, you should provide an explanation as to the reason for non-compliance as well as provide any documents or make any report that should previously been made.
+This information will be taken into account when considering whether non-compliance poses a professional conduct issue.

 What will happen if I certify “no”?